wzWang1991/TCP-Protocol-implementation/README.md

 - FIN:

 	FIN packet is transmited after the end of file transmission.
 Sender will send a FIN to receiver.
 When receiver received a FIN, it will send an ack of it.
 After 10ms, it will send a FIN packet to sender.
 When sender receive this packet, it will send a ack to this packet.After that, the socket will be closed.

-- Estimated RTT

-	Like TCP, only calculate the packet which did not be resent.

 - Ending output information on sender

 	Total bytes sent: Calculate size of all packets, including FIN packet.